adminpress/maintenance-checklist/readme.txt

 * Delete any tasks.
 * The "Feel Good Engine".
 When all tasks have been completed, we make you feel good for all your hard work!

-For help, please post a comment at our <a href="http://thewpvalet.com/blog/2012/06/25/wordpress-plugin-maintenance-checklist">maintenance checklist</a> post.
+For help, please post a comment at our <a href="http://thewpvalet.com/blog/2012/06/25/wordpress-plugin-maintenance-checklist">maintenance checklist</a> post or follow us at <a href="http://www.twitter.com/thewpvalet">@thewpvalet</a>

 == Installation ==

 1. Upload maintenance-checklist folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. This is the location of the maintenance checklist on your dashboard

 == Changelog ==